Yash808Raj/College_Training_Test/README.md

-This repository contains the code and resources from the Python training course provided by [Your College Name].
+This repository contains the code and resources from the Python training course provided by Haldia Institute of Technology.
 The course is designed to help students understand the fundamentals of Python programming and build practical skills through hands-on projects.
 The course covers a wide range of topics, including:

 Python Basics: Data types, variables, and control flow.